WWE Hall of Fame (2017): Event

 Theodore Long was inducted by his long time travel-mates The APA (John "Bradshaw" Layfield and Ron Simmons).
-During the induction ceremony Layfield and Simmons shared memories of Long on the road, and how he never was willing to pay for anything, and how much money he owed them.
+During the induction ceremony Layfield and Simmons shared memories of Long on the road, how he never was willing to pay for anything, and how much money he owed them.

 Diamond Dallas Page was inducted by his former boss Eric Bischoff.
 During his induction speech, Page spoke about how much Dusty Rhodes, who had died two years prior, meant to him, and helped guide his career.

 Natalya inducted her best friend Beth Phoenix.
 The two shared stories of how their careers started and how much the other meant to them and how it got them both where they are too.
 Phoenix went to introduce her husband however she was interrupted by Tony Chimel who offered to help her, and then announced Edge.
 Phoenix also shared stories about Edge and stories of them from before they retired.

 "Ravishing" Rick Rude was inducted by Ricky Steamboat.
-Due to Rude's passing in 1999, Rude's induction was posthumously accepted by his widow Michelle and his two surviving children, daughter Merissa and son Rick Rood, Jr.
+Due to Rude's passing in 1999, Rude's induction was posthumously accepted by his widow Michelle and his two surviving children, daughter Merissa and son Rick Rood Jr.

 The Rock 'n' Roll Express members Ricky Morton and Robert Gibson were inducted by Jim Cornette.
 Cornette shared stories of managing them during their early years.
 Gibson and Morton discussed what it was like to travel with each other for so many years, and discussed how they are as close as brothers.

 Kurt Angle was the final member to be inducted, with his induction being done by John Cena (who had debuted against Angle back in 2002).
 This event marked Angle's return to the WWE after an over 10-year absence (most of which he spent working with rival promotion TNA).
 Angle roasted himself during his speech, referencing many of his old bits, including singing "I'm Just a Sexy Kurt" (his version of Shawn Michaels' theme) and finished by chugging two bottles of milk (a Stone Cold Steve Austin-inspired taunt he had previously done once in 2001 as part of his milk-based re-enactment of Austin giving The Corporation a beer bath in 1999).